reinacchi/Neko-Love/README.md

 # Neko-Love API V4 (Rust / Axum Rewrite)

-> A community-driven rewrite of the original Neko-Love API, now built in Rust using the Axum web framework.
+> A community-driven reimplementation of the original Neko-Love API, now written in Rust using the Axum web framework.

 ---